Code-Institute-Submissions/GiovanniSalvi-Streets-of-Rome/README.md

 * The quality of the web-site was measured using Google Lighthouse:
   <img width="1278" alt="Lighthouse performance" src="https://user-images.githubusercontent.com/61980577/100490184-d4db0900-3119-11eb-8196-54771fd2c336.png">

+### Testing client stories from UX section of README.md file:

+ 1.As a new visitor I want navigate the site

  ### The project has beeen designed to make pages render well on a variety of devices and window or screen sizes such as: